1977 (Ash album): Songs

 Ash made two versions of "Gone the Dream": The final version ended up as an indie rock song that featured a string section and reminiscent of the Boo Radleys, while the other version was a Beatles-esque track made at Morris' insistence.
 "Kung Fu" is a tribute to Jackie Chan in the vein of the Ramones.
 Wheeler wrote it at home in three minutes before leaving to record with Morris in late 1994.
 Wheeler claimed that he binge-listened to the Ramones over the Christmas period, while discovering the words "kung fu", "Hong Kong", and "fu manchu", and watching a series of movies featuring Chan.

 "Oh Yeah" is a nostalgic track about teenage romance, and features extra vocals by Lisa Moorish.
 Wheeler wrote it when he was 18 about his first romance at 15, when he experienced those emotions for the first time.
 "Let It Flow" was written in the studio, and originally featured an intro before the chorus section, which was later dropped.
 The song's original lyrics were scrapped, and re-written by Wheeler while the rest of the band were at a pub.
 Wheeler attributed its sound to the work of Teenage Fanclub and the Lemonheads.
 The lyrics describe how love can affect a person to the point they are unable to see their partner's influence over them.

-"Innocent Smile" was about "small town Ireland hoodlums", and is indebted to Daydream Nation (1988)-era Sonic Youth with its slow build-up.
+Kayley Kravitz of Vanyaland said "Innocent Smile" was the "bratty younger sibling" of "Goldfinger" as "an atmospheric, lo-fi epic (by Ash standards) about criminal teenage kicks". it is indebted to Daydream Nation (1988)-era Sonic Youth with its slow build-up.
 "Angel Interceptor" is a mix of punk rock and doo-wop.
 Wheeler said he was "notoriously bad at finishing lyrics", which prompted Morris to tell him and McMurray to leave the studio to finish writing it.
 It discusses sex and sees Wheeler pondering as to when he will see his girlfriend again, despite seeing her a day prior.
-The title is a alludes to the jet girl characters from the Captain Scarlet and the Mysterons TV series, while the chorus references astronaut Yuri Gagarin and the Apollo space missions.
+The title is an alludes to the jet girl characters from the Captain Scarlet and the Mysterons TV series, while the chorus references astronaut Yuri Gagarin and the Apollo space missions.
 Wheeler considered it a pseudo-sequel to "Girl from Mars".
 At the end of the recording, McMurray can be heard yelling "Whooo!
-Yeah, we’ve got it!", while he was on his first ecstasy trip.
+Yeah, we've got it!", while he was on his first ecstasy trip.